cloudmesh/cloudmesh-manual/docs-source/source/accounts/google.md

 can follow instruction to configure google could platform described as part of this document.

-### Step-by-Step Guide to create Google Cloud account
+### Step-by-Step Guide to create a Google Cloud account

 * ***Step 1 - Create Google Account*** Use the following link provided by google to create a free google account.
 (This account can provide